charlierdm/Marble/README.md

 The <strong>goal</strong> of Marble is to reduce the users consumption, enabling them to save for their future and to help promote a society that is more conscientious about how it spends and uses it's resources.

-<strong>Here are some reasons, courtesy of author James Clear as to why habit visualisation works so well.</strong>
+<strong>Here are some reasons, courtesy of author James Clear as to why habit visualisation works so well.

 - Visual cues remind you to start a behavior